SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TODO:

-    Follow up with the compiler team to get the correct grammar for the first var declaration definition.
+    TR: Follow up with the compiler team to get the correct grammar for the first var declaration definition.

     Add elsewhere: typed-pattern-list (typed-pattern-list --> typed-pattern | typed-pattern ``,`` typed-pattern-list);